Ipswich Uniting Church: History

-The Wesley Uniting Church is a brick church, the first section of which was built in 1858 as the Wesleyan Chapel.
+The Ipswich Uniting Church is a brick church, the first section of which was built in 1858 as the Wesleyan Chapel.
 The original design was possibly by the contractor Samuel Shenton who later practised as an architect.
 The chapel was extended in 1863 to the design of Benjamin Backhouse and in 1892 to the design of Henry Wyman.

 It is the oldest church (in continuous use as a church) in Queensland and is one of a very small number of churches in the state which pre-date the separation of Queensland.

 The first Wesleyan services in Ipswich were conducted by Rev William Moore in 1848, using buildings such as the Court House.
 Moore rode from Brisbane to Ipswich and back to conduct the services.
 A timber chapel was built in 1849 facing Limestone Street, on land granted to the church.

 A brick chapel was built in 1858 by Samuel Shenton, facing Ellenborough St. It was extended to the east in 1863 to a design by Benjamin Backhouse, the extension including a gallery with seating for 130 people.
 In 1892, north and south transepts and a vestry were added, designed by Henry Wyman and built by Perry and Betts.

 The church was renovated to celebrate its 75th anniversary in 1923 and again to celebrate its centenary in 1948.
 A side porch was added in 1924.
 A brick and steel fence was erected on the east and south sides of the church in the 1980s, designed by architect Jim Armstrong.
 A major conservation project was carried out in 1990 by Buchanan Architects.
 The pipe organ was installed in 1905 and rebuilt in 1977.

 A two-storey parsonage was built by Samuel Shenton to the north of the church in 1864.
 The building was damaged by fire in 1920 and subsequently renovated, then was extended forward and very extensively altered in 1958 to convert it to offices known as Wyvern House.

 The present-day Sunday School Hall was built in 1877, extended in 1897 and remodelled in 1938 and 1967.
 The Young Men's Hall was built in 1921 and renovated in 1948.
 The second parsonage, now used as a day respite care centre, was built in 1958, architect Fred Scorer.

 The church as an organisation has been a major influence in the Ipswich community, particularly since 1954 when it changed its name to Ipswich Central Mission and became more oriented towards community service.
 It initiated a number of significant social welfare programs including Ipswich Blue Nursing Service.
 Light Industries sheltered workshops, Lifeline crisis help service, three aged persons complexes and a day respite centre.
 It also gave support to establishment of Ipswich Senior Citizens centre and care for "street kids" in the city.

 Originally a Wesleyan Chapel, the church later became a Methodist church, then in 1977 became part of the Uniting Church in Australia.